-- 1. Not submitting more than one assignment (empty homeworks do not count as a submission) - 2.
+- 1. Not submitting more than one assignment (empty homework do not count as a submission) - 2.
 Average of the homework grade is below 30. - 3.
 Not submitting a project report. - 4.
 Being absent in a project presentation without a medical report. - 5.
-Missing an exam or a quiz without a medical report.
+Missing an exam without a medical report.

-\\\ Not falling in one of the conditions does not guarantee passing the course, if your overall performance is poor, you will fail the course.
+Not falling in one of the conditions does not guarantee passing the course, if your overall performance is poor, you will fail the course.

 Homework submissions: You may program in any programming language of your choice.
-I recommend using Python as there are many useful libraries available.
+We recommend using Python as there are many useful libraries available.
 Your answers to a homework assignment, including plots and mathematical work, should be submitted as a single PDF file.
-Please follow the submission formats carefull, this course is understuffed in terms of TA.
+Please follow the submission formats carefully, this course is understuffed in terms of TAs.
 Your cooperation is expected.